- What Is Uber Eats?

 1. Cancel Deliveries Whenever You Want (So Long As You Haven’t Picked Up The Food Yet)

-Uber Eats does not track acceptance rating or completion rating – at least as far as I can tell.
+Uber Eats does not track acceptance rate or completion rate – at least as far as I can tell.
 You can reject as many orders as you want without impacting your status on the app, but more importantly, you can also cancel or unassign orders after you accept them.

 Why would you cancel an order after accepting it?
 I have two primary reasons for doing this: (1) I accept an order and then realize completing the order won’t work for me or (2) I accepted a stacked order and find that the second delivery isn’t going in a good direction.